Example Itinerary

 Day 4

 Experience the full majesty of this UNESCO-protected area at Batad rice terrace, an immense and impressive sight.
-This hand-carved amphitheatre of rice fields curve in long layers around the valley as far as the eye can see.
+This hand-carved amphitheater of rice fields curve in long layers around the valley as far as the eye can see.
 The terraces here have stone walls, unlike others in the region that have mud walls.
 Enjoy a morning of leisurely hiking and exploring this amazing area.
 Today you will also visit Bangaan Village, a small farming community with traditional wooden homes snuggled into lush misty terraces.
 Meet and talk with the villagers, and share a cup of tea or coffee while taking in the idyllic setting.

 Day 5

 Travel onward by car to the small town of Sagada, a few hours away.
-Enroute, stop by the Bontoc Museum which showcases the rich culture of the ancient Igorot tribes of the area.
+En route, stop by the Bontoc Museum which showcases the rich culture of the ancient Igorot tribes of the area.
 Upon arrival, head to Echo Valley to see the hanging coffins, a tradition practiced by the animist Sagadans.
 It was believed that putting their dead along the cliffside brought the deceased closer to the gods, and this method of burial was reserved for select tribespeople.
 Then, visit Lumiang Cave, a different burial site that holds 100 ancient coffins stacked on top of each other.
 The tradition of placing coffins in caves is still practiced today by a sub-group of the Igorot but it is seldom practiced as it is a costly burial method involving animal sacrifices.

 Hotel Options